-As a caregiver, it is important to be familiar with challenging dementia behaviors and how to approach them the right way.
+As a caregiver, we need to be familiar with challenging dementia behaviors and how to approach them the right way.

 People who have dementia will often start to exhibit some behaviors that people around them may not understand.

-In some cases, a person who was once bubbly, fun, and outgoing may all over sudden withdraw from their circles, wanting to spend more time by themselves.
+In some cases, a person who was once bubbly, fun, and outgoing may all of a sudden withdraw from their circles, wanting to spend more time by themselves.

 About 30-90% of people who have dementia will suffer from multiple behavioral disorders.

-Below we try to help you understand challenging dementia behaviors.
+Below we will help you understand challenging dementia behaviors.

 Other than swearing and changes in personalities, there are other challenging behaviors dementia patients may showcase like: